shinesolutions/puppet-aem-curator/docs/aem-profiles-artifacts.md

 -----------------------------------

 The table further below lists down the artifacts required for a given AEM profile.

 The file names _must_ be identical to what's listed here.
+These names are exactly the asset file names on [Adobe Package Share](https://www.adobeaemcloud.com/content/packageshare.html) .

-There is no obvious file name format because Adobe has historically been publishing the artifacts with inconsistent naming between versions.
+There is no obvious file name convention because Adobe has historically been publishing the artifacts with inconsistent naming between versions.

 | AEM Profile | Required Artifacts |
 |-------------|--------------------|